demiralpatacan/Product-Owner-s-Handbook/README.md

-# Definition of Product Owner
+# Definition of Product Owner #dDefinition-of-Product-Owner

 Product Owner is the owner of product(s) who represents the interests and willings of the  stakeholders.